anilnitap/Photonic-Sense-SDN/README.md

 This repository contains the synthetic dataset and simulation script used in the research paper:

-**"Reconfigurable Plasmonic Sensors on Silicon Nitride Waveguide for Smart Optical SDN Networks"**
+**On-chip Plasmonic framework for scalable real1 time sensor networks2**
 _(Submitted to JOSA B, 2025)_

 ---